island255/TOSEM2022/README.md

-# Source2binary Dataset Construction
+# Dataset Construction and labeling

-This is the repository for the paper "One to One or One to many?
-What function inline brings to binary similarity analysis".
+This is the repository illustrate how we construct the dataset and label the dataset.

 ## Constuction

-Folder "construction" shows some scripts to extract the binaries. "construction\Dockerfile_source2binary" is a Dockerfile for compiling coreutils v8.29 using clang-10 and O0-O3 options.
+Folder "construction" shows some scripts to compile the binaries. "construction\Dockerfile_source2binary" is a Dockerfile for compiling coreutils v8.29 using clang-10 and O0-O3 options.
 Run "docker build -t image_owner/image_name -f Dockerfile_source2binary ." to build an image containing the source and binary of coreutils.

 ## Labeling